max630/git-push-update/README.md

 Can be:

  - **`rebase`** `<source>` can be a single commit or range.
 For single commit "rebase with forkpoint" is performed, so that if upstream branch was rebeased it is handled nicely.
 For range - only the specified range is rebased.
 There is an additional validation that rebased commits are equivalent to older, so you can repeat rebase without conflict.
-If the commit is changes during rebase (despite of all file changes were merged automaticallly) the update aborts and suggests to update manually.
+If some commit has changed during rebase (despite of all file changes were merged automaticallly) the update aborts and suggests to update manually.
  - **`merge`** `<source>` can be either HEAD, or name of local branch.
 If it's empty then the currently checked out branch is taken.
-If specified HEAD is detached or `<source>` is not a branch but expression which resolves to hash merge fails, because the branch name is needed for the merge message.
+If specified HEAD is detached or `<source>` is not a branch but expression which resolves to hash, then update fails, because the branch name is needed for the merge message.

 **NOTE**: mixing merges and rebases might make sense in some workflow, but you should know what are you doing.